-- The recommended maximum line length is 80 characters, except for string literals as it would make any search for it more difficult.
-A maximum length of 100 characters is enforced by the coding guidelines static check. - A variable should not be longer than 31 characters.
+- A line must be <= 80 characters, except for string literals as it would make any search for it more difficult. - A variable should not be longer than 31 characters.

 Although the C11 specification specifies that the number of signitificant characters in an identifier is implementation defined it sets the translation limit to the 31 initial characters.